-4. 2.
-Pelang Forest: intermediate and deep peat (5-9 m)
+3.2 Pelang Forest: intermediate and deep peat (5-9 m)

 Geophysical surveys constrained with direct coring at Pelang Forest contrast with those previously described at Tanjung Gunung by showing greater peat thicknesses ranging between 5 m at Site P1 up to 9 m at Site P2.
 GPR and electrical resistivity surveys at Site P1 were collected at different locations separated by about 1 km since GPR transects at this site were not accessible with heavy resistivity instrumentation.
 Similar to Site TG1, an average EM wave velocity of 0.04 m ns-1 for the peat column was estimated from GPR common mid-point profiles at this site.
 GPR common offset profiles at Site P1 (Figure 6) show a reflection record characterized by: 1) a depth of penetration of 5 m followed by signal attenuation that coincides with a sandy clay transition (with some organics) between 5-7.5 m underlain by a clayey mineral soil as confirmed from coring (shown at 95 m along the profile in Figure 6); 2) a distinct reflector at about 35-40 ns interpreted as the water table; 3) a sequence of laterally discontinuous chaotic reflectors with some hyperbolic diffractions (i.e. as seen at 150 ns and 15 m along the profile and indicated by a small white arrow); and 4) a possible depression feature within the peat column between 150-250 ns and 10-35 m along the profile, with a SE side tilting about 9 degrees towards the NW and a NW side tilting about 13 degrees towards the SE.
 The white arrow in Figure 6 indicates the lowest point of this feature.
-It is important to consider that although migration has not been included in any GPR common offset in order to preserve the appearance of diffractions, application of a 1D Stolt migration in the common offset in Figure 6 (based on a velocity of 0.04 m ns-1) resulted in changes in the tilt of the reflectors of less than one degree.

 Electrical resistivity imaging results at Site P1 (Figure 7) show an interface at about 5 m depth (as confirmed from coring) between an upper resistive layer with a resistivity ranging between 150-300 Ohm m interpreted as peat, underlain by a conductive unit (as low as 30 Ohm m) interpreted as clay and confirmed from coring.
 These resistivity values are consistent with those previously shown for Site TG2 in Figure 4b.
 Although boundaries are not clear, a transitional layer along the column between the peat and clay units shows intermediate resistivity values (around 100 Ohm m) and is coincident with the mixture of sand, clay and organics with a thickness of about 2.5 m identified in the coring.
-Although not directly confirmed from coring, it appears the interface between the peat and the sandy clay is variable across the profile in Figure 7, indicating an undulating peat thicknesses between 5 m (i.e. at core location at 22 m along the line, and at 70, 105, or 120 m along the line based on ERI alone) and 7.5-8 m (i.e. at 12, 90, or 130 m along the profile).
-The ERI profile also shows a strong lateral resistivity variation in the resistivity of the deeper mineral soil (i.e. below 10 m depth) varying between 30-100 Ohm m from the SE to the NW direction.
+Although not directly confirmed from coring, it appears the interface between the peat and the sandy clay is variable across the profile in Figure 7, indicating undulating peat thickness between 5 m (i.e. at core location at 22 m along the line, and at 70, 105, or 120 m along the line based on ERI alone) and 7.5-8 m (i.e. at 12, 90, or 130 m along the profile).
+The ERI profile also shows a strong lateral resistivity variation in the deeper mineral soil (i.e. below 10 m depth) varying between 30-100 Ohm m from the SE to the NW direction.
 Cores P1.1 and P1.2 averaged 50.8 % C with a C content of 2,677.1 Mg ha-1 (Table 2).